Monday to Friday - 9 am to 7pm

 They promise to help you to save money on your bills, understand your usage better, and help you make better decisions about the way you consume energy.
 You might have heard a lot about smart energy meters in recent years, but it has not all been positive.
-So, then what is all the talk about smart meters for?’
+So, then what is all the talk about them for and do you have to have a smart meter?

 What is a smart meter?